Battle of Britain 85th Proof £5 Coin – A Tribute to Bravery

 This limited edition £5 coin honours the bravery of the RAF pilots and crews who defended our skies in 1940.
 Struck to a high-quality Proof finish and officially issued in the British Isles, it’s a fitting tribute to the heroes of the Battle of Britain.

-Strictly limited edition
+Strictly limited edition - Only 4,995

 Only 4,995 coins are available worldwide.
-That means this is a genuinely scarce collector piece — and one that’s sure to be in demand.
+That means this is a scarce collector piece — and one that’s sure to be in demand.

 This isn’t just a coin.
 It’s a piece of British history you can hold in your hand.
 Whether you're adding to a military collection, marking a family connection, or passing something on, this is a powerful reminder of courage and resilience.